 The BCCM/LMBP Plasmid Collection accepts plasmids from and distributes plasmids to researchers worldwide.
 Funding by the Belgian Science Policy (Belspo) allowed BCCM/LMBP to evolve into a unique plasmid repository in Europe.

 BCCM/LMBP is embedded in the Department of Biomedical Molecular Biology (DBMB, Ghent University) and the VIB-UGent Center for Inflammation Research (IRC, VIB), which together form the host laboratory for BCCM/LMBP.

 The BCCM/LMBP activities are continuously supported by the research activities of its host laboratory, which focus on molecular and cellular mechanisms that are at the origin of chronic inflammation, autoimmune diseases, infectious diseases and cancer.
 These mechanisms are mainly studied in cellular and animal model systems by using the most advanced methods of molecular biology, cell biology and immunology.
 Expression plasmids for human and mouse genes are frequently generated and extensively used, offering an ideal environment for BCCM/LMBP.
 Research of the host laboratory is multidisciplinary with molecular biologists, immunologists, cell biologists, and bioinformaticians collaborating with clinicians.
 It is the ambition of the host laboratory to translate basic research into innovative ways for diagnosis and therapy of human diseases.

 Click here for a list of publications of the host laboratory.

-BCCM/LMBP itself recently initiated a number of research projects to improve plasmid DNA storage and to enlarge its scope of basic vectors and genes in view of the needs of the academic and industrial communities.
+BCCM/LMBP has already performed a number of research projects to improve plasmid DNA storage and to enlarge its scope of basic vectors and genes in view of the needs of the academic and industrial communities, and is continuously interested in project-based scientific collaborations on these issues.

 Scope of the biological material